Tahir Hussain Mashhadi: Military career

 Tahir Mashhadi joined the Pakistan Army in 1970 during the war with India and was commissioned as a second lieutenant in 1971, graduating from the Pakistan Military Academy.

 During the Indo-Pakistani War of 1971, Mashhadi was stationed in then East Pakistan, which saw some heavy air attacks.
-At the end of war, Mashadi was taken as a prisoner of war and repatriated in 1974.
+At the end of war, Mashhadi was taken as a prisoner of war and repatriated in 1974.

 He was a member of the Pakistan Peoples Party and a former senator of the Muttahida Qaumi Movement.

+Death

+Tahir Hussain Mashhadi died on 9 July 2022.